Marriage of convenience: Homosexuality

 Another common reason for marriages of convenience is to hide one partner's homosexuality in places where being openly gay is punishable or potentially detrimental.
 A sham marriage of this type, sometimes called a lavender marriage, is usually performed to keep the appearance of heterosexuality to prevent negative consequences of LGBT discrimination.
 Such marriages may have one heterosexual and one gay partner, or two gay partners: a lesbian and a gay man married to each other.
 In the case where a gay man marries a woman, the woman is sometimes said to be his "beard", while in the case where a lesbian marries a man, the man is sometimes said to be her "merkin".

 Metaphorical usage

-The phrase "marriage of convenience" has also been generalized to mean any partnership between groups or individuals for their mutual (and sometimes illegitimate) benefit, or between groups or individuals otherwise unsuited to working together.
+The phrase "marriage of convenience" is used metaphorically to mean any partnership between groups or individuals for their mutual (and sometimes illegitimate) benefit, or between groups or individuals otherwise unsuited to working together.
 An example would be a "national unity government", as existed in Israel during much of the 1980s or in the United Kingdom during World War II.
 More specifically, cohabitation refers to a political situation which can occur in countries with a semi-presidential system (especially France), where the president and the prime minister belong to opposed political camps.

 Political marriage

 Marriages of convenience, often termed marriages of state, have always been commonplace in royal, aristocratic, and otherwise powerful families, to make alliances between two powerful houses.
 Examples include the marriages of Agnes of Courtenay, her daughter Sibylla, Jeanne d'Albret, and Catherine of Aragon.
+Marriage equality played a major role in princely families, less in England and Scotland than in the monarchies of the continent.
+Even among the non-ruling nobility, great importance was attached to marriages appropriate to their status.